What is the White House Iftar Dinner?

 The annual White House Iftar Dinner was initiated by President Clinton in 1996 as a gesture of respect toward American Muslims during the month of Ramadan.
 Since its inception, the White House Iftar Dinner served as a celebration of the United States’ relationship with its Muslim citizens, and has continued throughout the Clinton, Bush, Obama and Trump administrations.

-The American Iftar Dinner is a movement created with the mission of unifying diverse Americans from all walks of life in the name of tolerance and harmony.
-In a show of solidarity, we encourage Americans to host their own dinners across the country, and to invite a diverse group of guests from different religions, ethnicities, and cultures.
+The American Iftar Dinner Movement is an initiative created with the mission of unifying diverse Americans from all walks of life in the name of tolerance and harmony.
+In a show of solidarity, we encourage Americans to extend a hand to others from different backgrounds in the form of shared meals and roundtable conversations.
 By adding a new seat to the table, each of us can move one step closer to achieving unity.

-How Can I Get In Touch With the Students?
+How Can I Get In Touch With the American Iftar Dinner Movement?

 How Can I Donate?

 Please click here to donate to our cause.
 Thank you for your support!

 Please email email@example.com with any questions you may have.